 Most of our contractors are arranged through Building and Maintenance Unit (BMU) who contact MEARS.
-'Keeping Children Safe in Education 2021' advised that school should ensure that contractors or employees of contractors, have been subject to DBS.
+'Keeping Children Safe in Education 2022' advised that school should ensure that contractors or employees of contractors, have been subject to DBS.
 This is not covered by Warrington's contract with MEARS, and this issue has been raised with R. Burke, service contract engineer.
 It should be noted that most contractors are in school outside of pupil hours, and if not, are accompanied.

-Peer on Peer abuse
+Child on Child abuse

-Children can abuse other children (often referred to as peer-on-peer abuse).
-There are many forms of abuse that may occur between peers and these are described below and followed by sections giving advice and support on action to be taken in relation to both the victim and the perpetrator of the abuse.
+Children can abuse other children (previously referred to as peer-on-peer abuse, now termed child-on-child abuse).
+There are many forms of abuse that may occur between children and these are described below and followed by sections giving advice and support on action to be taken in relation to both the victim and the perpetrator of the abuse.

 Staff are encouraged to maintain an attitude of "it could happen here".
+Children might not feel ready or able to disclose abuse.
 Staff will challenge any inappropriate behaviour between children and young people and will not downplay this behaviour.
-Staff will seek advice from the DSL or a member of the Safeguarding Team if they have any concerns about peer-on-peer abuse.
+Staff will seek advice from the DSL or a member of the Safeguarding Team if they have any concerns about child-on-child abuse.